Testing for financial crashes using the Log Periodic Power Law mode: Introduction

-There are several critical considerations associated with fitting an LPPL to financial data and we take issue with some of them as follows: first, studies that support the LPPL (see e.g., \cite{JLS:2000}) show that the parameter estimates for this model are confined within certain ranges and that it is these that are the indicators of market crashes.
-This view considerably restricts the number of classes of permissible models that fit bubbles preceding stock market crashes to just those LPPLs whose parameters fall within the specified ranges rather than to any 7 parameter fitted LPPL.
-Second, the mechanism underlying the LPPL is such that prices must increase throughout the bubble, which is largely in line with the rational bubbles literature, but which is not what has been found in empirical fits of the LPPL (see Section \ref{ss:underlying mechanism}).
-Finally, we do not feel that there has been sufficient critical analysis of the LPPL and its goodness-of-fit to market bubbles.
-In particular, a goodness-of-fit test is rarely applied and the sensitivity of the parameters of the fitted LPPL is usually not reported (see Section \ref{ss:sensitivity}).\footnote{ Laloux et al. \cite[p.
-4]{LPC:1999} report two instances when financial crashes were predicted ex ante.
-The prediction was correct in one case but not in the other despite both predictions being published prior to the expected crash date.
-Indeed, they conclude that ``\ldots recent claims on the predictability of crashes are at this point not trust worthy".}
+Second, the mechanism underlying the LPPL model is such that prices must be expected to increase throughout the bubble, which is largely in line with the rational bubbles literature, but which is not what has been found in early empirical fits of the LPPL model (see Section \ref{ss:underlying mechanism}).
+Finally, there has been neither sufficient critical analysis of the LPPL model nor sufficient assessment of its goodness-of-fit to available data.
+In particular, a goodness-of-fit test is rarely applied in empirical work and the sensitivity of the parameters of the fitted LPPL model is usually not reported (see Section \ref{ss:sensitivity}).

-The remaining main sections of this paper are as follows: Section~\ref{s:LPPL} introduces the LPPL; Section~\ref{s:mechanism} describes the mechanism underlying the LPPL and tests it using already published results; Section~\ref{s:fitting} gives some details of the procedure used for finding the parameters of an LPPL so that it best fits the data; Section~\ref{s:results} fits the LPPL to pre-crash bubbles on the Hang Seng index, checks on the fits already published and tests whether the parameters of the fitted LPPLs do in fact predict crashes.
+The remaining main sections of this paper are as follows: Section~\ref{s:LPPL} introduces the LPPL model; Section~\ref{s:mechanism} describes the mechanism underlying the LPPL model and evaluates prior work; Section~\ref{s:fitting} gives some details of the procedure used for identifying the parameters of an LPPL that best fits the data; Section~\ref{s:results} presents the fits obtained for the pre-crash bubbles of the Hang Seng index, compares the parameters obtained with those of prior work as well as tests whether the parameters obtained have values that do in fact predict their following crashes.
+We provide a summary of our results and conclude in the last section.